Tagore (film): Release

 Following the success of Indra (2002) and Chiranjeevi's unprecedented stardom, Tagore had a massive release, rivaling Bollywood's big-ticket films of the time.
 Three prominent producers of Telugu cinema, Allu Aravind, Aswini Dutt, and N. V. Prasad, served as distributors for the film, covering the Nizam, Krishna, and Ceded regions, respectively.
 Director V. V. Vinayak distributed the film in the East Godavari area.

 The film's release generated immense fan excitement, leading to incidents such as stampedes and clashes between rival fan groups.
 Some theatres also reported black marketing of tickets and violent disputes over ticket distribution.
 The film was also released internationally, in countries including the USA, UK, Singapore, Dubai, and Kuwait.
 During the premiere in Singapore, crowd-related issues required police intervention.

 Tragically, three fans lost their lives in stampedes at theatres in Rajahmundry and Mangalagiri during the film's release.
 In response, Chiranjeevi expressed his condolences and announced a compensation of ₹2 lakh for each deceased fan.
 His wife, Surekha, and son, Ram Charan, visited Rajahmundry to personally deliver the compensation to the victims' families, with additional financial support provided by other associates.

 Some Chiranjeevi fans formed an organization called ACF (All Chiranjeevi Fans) and raided video shops in areas such as Dilshuknagar, Kukatpally, and Nandyal in October 2003, in search of pirated copies of the film.

 Reception

 Box office

 Tagore broke numerous opening records, becoming a record earner in regions such as Nizam, Uttarandhra, and overseas.
-It achieved the second-highest worldwide share of ₹28.45 crore for any Telugu film at the time, following Indra.
+It achieved the second-highest worldwide distributor's share of ₹28.45 crore for any Telugu film at the time, following Indra.
+It grossed over approximately ₹50 crore at the box office, becoming the second Telugu film to do so after Indra and the second South Indian film to do so in a single language.
+It emerged as the third highest grossing South Indian film, behind Indra and Padayappa.
 It also recorded the second-highest share for an Indian film in 2003, behind Koi...
 Mil Gaya, and the third-highest share globally.

 The film set impressive records for its theatrical run, completing 50 days in 253 centers and 100 days in 192 centers.
 These records remained unbeaten until Pokiri surpassed them in 2006.